LucasDelfino92/morrowindsharp/mw#.md

 - Should you have uninstalled plugins in an on-going save, an **Update Masters** window will appear telling you some masters were automatically deselected (as they are no longer present in your load order).
 Read the description on the box, as it tells you how to proceed if this isn't what you expected to happen.
 Otherwise, click **OK**.
 - Once the window has closed, right click on the **Master** header above your save's masters and plugins, and click **Sync to Load List**.
 - Click on the **Save** button further below the same panel.
 - Right click on the save you just updated, and click on **Repair All**.
-Wrye Mash will repair your savefile.
+Wrye Mash will repair your save file.
 - You will get a message window with two possible outcomes: your save has been repaired by Wrye Mash, or Wrye Mash will tell you no problems where found.
 Close the window.

 You do not need to repeat this process for each of your outdated saves, but just the ones you are planning to load.

 ## RE-RUNNING DISTANT LAND

-MGE XE's Distant Land setup should be re-run.
+MGE XE's Distant Land setup should be rerun.
 If you followed the steps [**in this section**](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md#distant-land-tab) earlier, the process will be much easier.

 - Run MGE XE in Mod Organizer 2.
 - In the **Distant Land** tab, click **Distant land generator wizard**.